-On a personal note, enforcing etiquette is about as much fun as pulling teeth, so please play nice.
-You will almost certainly make everyone miserable if you ignore this advice.
+On a personal note, enforcing etiquette is about as much fun as pulling teeth, so play nice.
+If you don't, everyone stands to lose.

 Q: Can I lock my computer?

-A: The purpose of the lock button was so that users could lock the machine temporarily (i.e., for as long as it takes to run to the bathroom, make a phone call, have a smoke, etc).
-Unfortunately, some people have decided, in spite of pleas from both myself and professors, that locking the computers is fun and should be done as much as possible.
-Thanks to these people, the lock button has been removed for good, so no, you cannot lock your computer.
+A: No. The purpose of the lock button was so that users could lock the machine temporarily (i.e., for as long as it takes to run to the bathroom, make a phone call, have a smoke, etc).
+Unfortunately, some people decided, in spite of pleas from both myself and professors, that locking the computers is heaps of fun and should be done as much as possible, so the lock button is gone.

 Q: One Big Request.